changsyuanwu/fullstackopen-chang/README.md

 # [Full Stack Open](https://fullstackopen.com/en/)

-This repository is a collection of exercises and examples I created while following the Full Stack Open course.
+This repository is a collection of exercises and examples I created while completing the Full Stack Open course.

 ## About Full Stack Open